aleeamini/Flareon7-2020/README.md

 ![alt text](https://github.com/aleeamini/Flareon7-2020/blob/main/flare7.jpg)
 I wrote a short and simple of my write-ups for the challenges in this repo.
 Also I put all files and texts you need for solve the challenges.
 Hope enjoy :)
+## Tip: The password of all 7z files is "flare".
 ## [Challange1: fidler](https://github.com/aleeamini/Flareon7-2020/tree/main/1)
 ## [Challange2: garbage](https://github.com/aleeamini/Flareon7-2020/tree/main/2)
 ## [Challange3: wednesday](https://github.com/aleeamini/Flareon7-2020/tree/main/3)